arsi21/employee_system/README.txt

 Employee System
 - a system that helps the company to manage employee information.
-There are two kinds of a user in Employee System the first one is the admin and the second one is a regular user or the employee.
+There are two kinds of a user in the Employee System the first one is the admin and the second one is a regular user or the employee.
 The admin can add, edit, delete, and view all employees' information.
 While regular users or employees can only edit and view their information.